AjkayAlan/rpi-spigotmc/README.md

 `op YourMinecraftNameHere`

+Remember to exit the attached container by pressing CTRL + P & CTRL Q. If you press CTRL + C, you will kill the container!

 ## Installing Plugins
 To install a plugin, first you must find where your data volume is located.
 To find the id of your container, type: